PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 Next, load firmware onto the RP2040.

-Plug the board into a computer via the micro USB port while holding button S1 on the motherboard, then release the button..
+Plug the board into a computer via the micro USB port while holding button S1 on the motherboard, then release the button.
 It will appear as a USB mass storage device, which you need to open in a file browser.
 Drag-and-drop the .uf2 firmware file from the software release page into that drive.
 The mass storage device will disappear and you are done loading firmware on.